adrsha/RuMaT/README.md

 ---

-This documentation provides the basic functionality and usage instructions for the SHARK Calculator.
+This documentation provides the basic functionality and usage instructions for RuMaT.